-Don’t mind that I can never remember how to pronounce “bolognese”… this recipe is one of our favorites!
+Don’t mind that I can never remember how to spell “bolognese”… this recipe is still one of our favorites!
 I love how quick and easy this recipe is AND it packs in a lot of veggies into one meal.
 Always a bonus in my book.

 The dish reheats well so you can make a full batch on Sunday and eat it throughout the week.
 I actually think the pasta sauce tasted better on the second day after the flavors had a little time to marinate.

-First things first, I love serving this pasta sauce over spaghetti squash.
+First things first, I love serving this pasta sauce over chickpea pasta or spaghetti squash.
 I wrote an entire blog about the best way to cook spaghetti squash.
 Have pasta-like strands and spaghetti squash that isn’t watery.

-While your spaghetti squash cooks, chop up your vegetables.
+While your pasta or sapghetti squash cooks, chop up your vegetables.
 In a large skillet, heat olive oil over medium-high heat.
 Add the onion and garlic to the skillet and sauté until fragrant.
 Make sure you stir frequently so they don’t burn.
 Add in the bell pepper and crumbled tempeh and sauté for another five minutes.

 Reduce the heat to medium-low and add in the diced tomatoes, tomato paste, red wine vinegar, oregano, salt and pepper to the pan.
 Combine and let the mixture simmer for 5-6 minutes, stirring occasionally.
 Turn the heat down to low to keep warm until the spaghetti squash is done cooking.

 When the spaghetti squash is done cooking, remove from the oven and use a fork to gently pull the flesh from the peel.
-Place the spaghetti squash noodles on a plate, top with the tempeh mixture, fresh basil and vegan parmesan or nutritional yeast.
+Place the spaghetti squash noodles on a plate, top with the tempeh mixture, fresh basil and vegan parmesan (try my hemp parmesan recipe) or nutritional yeast.
 Voila!
 A delicious vegetarian meal that packs the plant based protein and nutrients.